cryobry/installjrmc/README.md

 --install, -i repo|rpm|deb
     repo: Install MC from repository, future updates will be handled by the system package manager
     rpm: Build and install MC locally (RPM-based OSes only)
-    deb: Download and install offcial MC package locally (useful with --compat flag for older distros) --build
+    deb: Download and install official MC package locally (useful with --compat flag for older distros) --build
     Build RPM from source DEB but do not install --target opensuse|fedora|centos